 38) Circular market illusion, the idea that production activity can take place without producing relevant externalities.
 39) Circular traditional economy illusion, the idea that production activity can take place without producing relevant social and/or environmental externalities.

-40) Circular dwarf green economy, the idea that market prices can be manipulated externally to generate revenue to cover the cost of dealing with the environmental externality they create to close the non-free market cycle dwarf green production-dwarf green consumption-environmental externality.

-41) Circular green economy, the idea that market prices reflect the cost of making business environmentally friendly in order to cover the cost of dealing with the environmental externalities they create to close the free market cycle green production-green consumption-environmental externality.

-42) Circular environmental externality management based market illusion, the idea that you can solve an environmental externality problem by dealing with the consequences of that problem, not the cause.

-43) Circular green economy illusion, the idea that green production and green consumption can take place without having social impacts(E(A) = 0).

-ii) Externalization rules

-Let's assume we have a market with two relevant components, society(A) and environment(C), where A = active component, a = passive component, C = active component, and c = passive component, then the externalization rules(E) work as follows:

-1) E(A) = a ----> relevant social costs(A) are assumed irrelevant iii) Internalization rules

-2) E(C) = c ----> relevant environmental costs(C) are assumed irrelevant

-3) $E(AC) = ac \quad \dots \rightarrow$ relevant social costs and economic costs(AC) are assumed irrelevant

-Let's assume we have a market with two relevant components, society(A) and environment(C), where A = active component, a = passive component, C = active component, and c = passive component, then the internalization rules(I) work as follows:

-4) I(a) = A -----> irrelevant social costs(a) are now relevant iv) Model structure and externalization rules

-5) I(c) = C ----- irrelevant environmental costs(c) are now relevant

-6) $I(ac) = AC \quad \dots \rightarrow$ irrelevant social costs and economic costs(ac) are now relevant

-Let's assume we have the following three market structures M1 = ac, M2 = Ac and M3 = AC, then the following holds true:

-7) M1 = ac = E(AC) = a fully irresponsible market as all costs are externalized v) Reversing externalization rules

-8) M2 = Ac = [I(a)][E(C)] = a partially responsible market as social cost is internalized

-9) M3 = AC = [I(a)][I(c)] = a fully responsible market as all costs are internalized.
+40) Circular dwarf red economy, the idea that market prices can be manipulated externally to generate revenue to cover the cost of dealing with the social externality they create to close the non-free dwarf red market cycle dwarf red production-dwarf red consumption-social externality.
+41) Circular red economy, the idea that market prices reflect the cost of making business socially friendly in order to cover the cost of dealing with the social externalities they create to close the free red market cycle red production-red consumption-social externality.
+42) Circular social externality management based market illusion, the idea that you can solve a social externality problem by dealing with the consequences of that problem, not the cause.
+43) Circular red economy illusion, the idea that red production and red consumption can take place without having environmental impacts (E(C) = 0). ii) Externalization rules Let's assume we have a market with two relevant components, society(A) and environment(C), where A = active component, a = passive component, C = active component, and c = passive component, then the externalization rules(E) work as follows: 1) $\mathbf{E}(\mathbf{A}) = \mathbf{a}$ ----> relevant social costs(A) are assumed irrelevant 2) E(C) = c ----> relevant environmental costs(C) are assumed irrelevant 3) $E(AC) = ac \rightarrow relevant social costs and environmental costs(AC) are assumed irrelevant$ iii) Internalization rules Let's assume we have a market with two relevant components, society(A) and environment(C), where A = active component, a = passive component, C = active component, and c = passive component, then the internalization rules(I) work as follows: 4) I(a) = A ----- irrelevant social costs(a) are now relevant 5) I(c) = C -----> irrelevant environmental costs(c) are now relevant 6) $I(ac) = AC \quad \dots \rightarrow irrelevant social costs and environmental costs(ac) are now relevant$ iv) Model structure and externalization rules Let's assume we have the following three market structures M1 = ac, M2 = Ac and M3 = AC, then the following holds true: 7) M1 = ac = E(AC) = a fully irresponsible market as all costs are externalized 8) M2 = Ac = [I(a)][E(C)] = a partially responsible market as social cost is internalized 9) M3 = AC = [I(a)][I(c)] = a fully responsible market as all costs are internalized.

-Let's assume we have a market with two relevant components, society(A) and environment(C), where A = active component, a = passive component, C = active component, and c = passive component, then the process of reversing externalization-internalization rules works as follows:

-The case of internalizing the externality: if E(AC) = ac, the following holds true:
+v) Reversing externalization rules Let's assume we have a market with two relevant components, society(A) and environment(C), where A = active component, a = passive component, C = active component, and c = passive component, then the process of reversing externalization-internalization rules works as follows: The case of internalizing the externality: if E(AC) = ac, the following holds true:

-10) I[E(AC)] = I(ac) = AC, internalization-externalization forces cancel each other out

-The case of externalizing the internality: if I(ac) = AC, the following holds true:
+10) I[E(AC)] = I(ac) = AC, internalization-externalization forces cancel each other out The case of externalizing the internality: if I(ac) = AC, the following holds true:

-11) E[I(ac)] = E(AC) = ac, externalization-internalization forces cancel each other out

-The traditional market under no environmental externality neutrality assumptions

-When accounting for environmental externalities becomes binding then the circular traditional economy(TM) depicted in Figure 1 in the introduction above breaks as in reality relevant environmental externalities[E(C)] are being produced and externalized, as indicated in Figure 3 below:
+11) E[I(ac)] = E(AC) = ac, externalization-internalization forces cancel each other out The traditional market under no social externality neutrality assumptions When accounting for social externalities becomes binding then the circular traditional economy(TM) depicted in Figure 1 in the introduction above breaks as in reality relevant social externalities[E(A)] are being produced and externalized, as indicated in Figure 3 below: